conde-nast-international/cnid-tech-tests/se-test/README.md

 A: Yes, but you [may not need to](http://kangax.github.io/compat-table/es6/).

 Q: Can I use libraries, frameworks, etc?
-A: Yes...but please consider ["What we are looking for?"](../README.md#What we are looking for?) guidelines.
+A: Yes... but please consider ["What we are looking for?"](../README.md#What we are looking for?) guidelines.

 ## Option 2